voiio/voiio.github.io/product_development.md

 Therefore, reviewing and supporting ongoing projects is expected to be done within a business day.

 Client-facing features may require a scheduled deployment coordinated with our clients by CSM.

+### Development Kick-Off

+To prevent ticket ping pong, a kick-off is an optional short meeting, that can be scheduled by an engineer when they pick up new work.
+Its discussion should be reflected in the ticket.
+We aim for great tickets, but sometimes we miss.